 A Drop is roughly equal to 1 US cent.
 So a $10,000US bike frame will cost roughly 1,000,000 Drops, while a $1500US wheelset will cost 150,000 Drops.
 Zwift obviously included some other factors when setting Drop Shop prices, but 1 Drop equalling 1 cent is a good way to understand pricing.

 You can see Drops adding up as you ride or run, just beneath your ride timer:

 Drops are based on your effort (drops of sweat, get it?) – if you aren’t working, you aren’t earning.

 The specifics of how Drops are rewarded aren’t known (Zwift isn’t sharing the formula), but we can draw some conclusions based on what we do know and what we see in tests.

-We know there are five factors affecting your “Drop rate” (how quickly you receive Drops):
+We know there are six factors affecting your “Drop rate” (how quickly you receive Drops):

 - Calories burned: this is the main factor